scottkf/tesoriere.com/_posts/2011-07-09-wasted-on-steam.markdown

 ## What's it made out of?

-It's built using Rails 3.1, which was the other main motivator for this.
+It's built using Rails 3.1, which was the other main motivator for creating this - testing out the new assets pipeline in Rails 3.1.
 It's hosted on [heroku][2], uses gruff to make simple price graphs, nokogiri to update the data, the money class to store the prices, and delayed_job to push all the updating into the background.

 The gemfile is below: